loretucci-reply/loretucci-reply/README.md

-- 👋 Hi, I’m @loretucci-reply
+- 👋 Hi, I’m Lorenzo Loretucci
 - 👀 I’m interested in Data Science
 - 🌱 I’m working on Target Reply Rome
 - 📫 How to reach me: l.loretucci@reply.it